 Dementia may affect people in your life in different ways.
-You may have young children or teenagers, parents who need care and support themselves, a partner with responsibilities and commitments, and a wide circle of friends
+You may have a partner or family member supporting you, who has responsibilities and commitments or may still be working.

+Receiving a diagnosis can be an emotional time for everyone close to you and it is important to know that there is support available for anyone who requires it.
 There may be local services offering counselling that you, your family and friends would find helpful at the time of diagnosis and later on.
 Your doctor may be able to refer you to get this sort of support.